Chapter 14 - Chapter 15 - Chapter 16 - Chapter 17 - Chapter 18 - Chapter 19

 “We were talking about the time we met,” Terra said.

 “Oh man, that was great!”
 Blynn said.
 “Do you remember those epic battles?
-And how I used to call you ‘chief’?”
+And how I used to call you ‘chief’?
+That was the best part.”

 “Hyren!
 I’m glad you’re awake!”
 Pharazon said as he approached carrying a pile of books.
 “I haven’t been able to find any information at all on proper Kreluberry cultivation,” Pharazon said, “and I was hoping you could fill the gaps in my knowledge.”
 His books began to tilt dangerously off balance.
 “I thought you might appreciate a research paper on—“